awslabs/multi-az-workshop/content/lab-6/index.en.md

 ALARM("use2-az1-anomalous-hosts-outlier") AND ALARM("use2-az1-multiple-anomalous-hosts")
 ```

 Click *Next*, remove the notification, give the alarm a name like `use2-az1-anomalous-host-isolated-impact` and complete creating the alarm.
 Now you have a simple composite alarm that you can use with ATW and cross-zone enabled load balancing to detect single-AZ impact.
-This allows ATW to quickly mitigate a majority of the impact and then provides you a signal for initiating a zonal shift to fully mitigate the impact.
+This allows ATW to quickly mitigate a majority of the impact and then provides you a signal for initiating a zonal shift to fully mitigate the remaining impact.
 ::::

 ## Reset the environment